CSC207-2022F-UofT/course-project-choose/README.md

 To run our program, please run the java class Main.java.
 - Start by running Main.java
 - After running Main.java, the following window will pop up.
-Click on "Register" to start your personal journey on our program.
+Click on "Register" to create your account.
+Then, using the registered email and password to log into your account.
   <img width="458" alt="Screen Shot 2022-12-04 at 10 31 22 AM" src="https://user-images.githubusercontent.com/113075282/205499642-79a5ffd3-7806-435b-a458-9800c24033c6.png">

 ## Test Coverage